FawcettB98/Milk_Futures/README.md

 Neurons:  Number of interconnected units in the network

 Since neural networks use random inputs, the results for each run are slightly different.
 Multiple runs were used for various levels of these parameters.
-Boxplots of the results are shown below:
+Boxplots of the accuracy for the various parameters are shown below:

 ![Boxplot Epochs](https://github.com/FawcettB98/Milk_Futures/blob/master/images/boxplot_epochs.png)